 For me, coming across the leadership model known as Situational Leadership II (SLII) was a key milestone in my own personal growth.
 SLII describes an approach to conversations between leaders and team members that improve the quality and frequency of these conversations by embracing the need for the leader to adapt their style based on the task or goal being undertaken by someone.
 It provided a clear and practical framework to help me become a more effective manager for my team.

-Over the years I’ve shared the SLII framework with countless others and have enjoyed being able to formally train teams in the full content through our channel partner status with The Ken Blanchard Companies, who license the model for use within organisations, big and small.
+Over the years I’ve shared the SLII framework with countless others and have enjoyed being able to formally train teams in the full content through our channel partner status with Blanchard, who license the model for use within organisations, big and small.

 And I’m not alone in doing so.
 Over 10,000 organisations across the world have embraced SLII, with over 5 million people being taught the core skills of a situational leader, to make SLII the world’s most widely taught leadership framework.